opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 ***Scope of electronic system***

-(3) The electronic system covers all Court fees previously collected over-the-counter, hearing and mechanical recording services fees in the Supreme Court.
+(3) The electronic system covers all Court fees previously collected over-the-counter, hearing fees and mechanical recording services fees in the Supreme Court.

 ***Registrar’s discretion***